iszczesniak/cpp/shared_ptr/index.md

 {% include_relative make_shared.cc %}
 {% endhighlight %}

-But we can use the function `make_shared` and write the type only once like this (which is less error-prone):
+But we can use function `make_shared` and write the type only once like this (which is less error-prone):

 {% highlight c++ %}
 {% include_relative make_shared2.cc %}
 {% endhighlight %}

+Function template `make_shared` takes the type of the data to manage as its template argument.

 Similar to function `make_unique`, function `make_shared` creates the managed data and the managing object, and then returns the managing